 There is great interest in the effects of dietary factors and their influence on MS disease progression.
 Many people with MS modify their diets to align with diets promoted as being beneficial for MS. However, there is a lack of solid evidence on the impact of many diets on disease progression of MS.

-This PhD project aims to generate more evidence on the role of dietary factors on MS progression.
-Ms Alice Saul is focusing on dietary patterns and diet quality, to determine whether MS outcomes such as disability progression, relapses and symptom severity are impacted by diet.
+This PhD project aims to generate more evidence on the effect of dietary factors on MS progression.
+Ms Alice Saul is focusing on dietary patterns and diet quality, to determine whether MS outcomes including disability progression, relapses and symptom severity are impacted by diet.

-Ms Saul is examining the role of diet in MS using the AusLong study.
-This is an internationally unique group of people who were recruited soon after they had initial symptoms suggesting they would go on to develop MS. This group was then followed annually for 10 years.
+Ms Saul has examined the role of diet in MS using the AusLong study.
+This is a study of a group of people who were recruited soon after they had initial symptoms suggesting they would go on to develop MS. This group was then followed annually for 10 years.

 Updated: 03 January, 2019